Alexander Calder - Living as Art

 In 1933 Calder and wife Louisa James bought an old farmhouse on Painter Hill Road in the rural Connecticut township of Roxbury, which over the years became a creative enclave with many neighbors who were artists and writers, including playwright Arthur Miller.
 Tales of Calder parties include croquet amongst the sculptures, Samba dancing, costumes, and a good deal of liquid refreshment.

 Inside the house, color and textures abound.
 Household tools and kitchen utensils, bright furniture, textiles, and wall art converge in a creatively charged version of a cozy New England farmhouse.
-Calder also designed textiles that were woven by his wife, Louisa.
+Calder also designed textiles that were woven by Louisa.

 Dinner bell, 1942, glass and wire